FactomProject/factom-docs/cli/includes/_before we begin.md

 Compressed the blockchain is currently about 5 GB and uncompressed is over 9 GB at the time of writing.

 <aside class="warning"><br>
-After factomd boots for the first time and is 100% synced, it will need to be restarted at least once.
-Successive restarts should be fine without having to restart.
+After factomd boots for the first time and is 100% synced, you will probably need to restart it at least once.
+Successive restarts should be fine without having to download the blockchain again.
 </aside>